deaknaew/png2texi/README.md

 Loadtexi.exe: Drag & Drop to convert TEXI to PNG and back to TEXI.

-Some image compresion formats are not yet supported.
+Some image compressions are not yet supported.

 ![Alt text](http://i1381.photobucket.com/albums/ah213/LovePlusProject/texi_zpspsd2lj7m.png)